jelford/fixl/README.md

     fix <TagNum>

 `fixl` will search a local index of FIX tags from `onixs.biz`, and provide you links to the reference pages.
+You can narrow down results with:

+    fix <FieldName or TagNum> <FixVersion>

 You can also use